nano-labs/pyfwf3/README.md

 ### .values(*fields)

-This method should be used to actually returns data from a queryset.
-Will return the specified fields only or all if none was specified.
+This method should be used to actually return data from a queryset.
+Will return the specified fields only or all of them if none is specified.

 Returns a __ValuesList__ instance which is in fact a extended __list__ object with overwriten __\_\_repr\_\___ method just to look like a table on shell, so on every other aspect it is a list.
 May be a list o tuples, if more the one column is returned, or a simple list if only one field was specified